webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 * Congestion Control
 * Sub-second Latency

-## How does WebRTC (the protocol) Work
+## WebRTC Protocol is a collection of other technologies

-This is a question that takes an entire book to explain.
+This is a topic that takes an entire book to explain.
 However, to start off we break it into four steps.

 * Signaling
 * Connecting